Command C’s Quickstart Guide to Ecommerce Optimization Strategy

 Some retailers will want to pursue all three of these, but before diving in headfirst, it’s important to ask, “Why are you moving forward with a particular strategy?”

 For example, if you’re selling billiard tables, your customers won’t likely buy more than one.
 But they will need pool cues, tip chalk, balls, and other accessories.
-As a result, the retailer’s goal becomes increasing the average order value through bundle products and other incentives.
+As a result, your goal becomes increasing the average order value through bundle products and other incentives.

 For a wearable brand, however, it’s more likely that customers will return and purchase again over the course of a few months or years.
-In this case, we would talk with the merchant about how best to implement all three strategies to increase conversions.
+In this case, we would talk with you about how best to implement all three strategies to increase conversions.

 Start closest to the money